TimonLevy/Programming-Languages/C++/namespaces, std and iostreams.md

-# NAMESPACES, STD & IOSTREAMS: WHAT ARE THEY?
+# NAMESPACES, STL & IOSTREAMS: WHAT ARE THEY?

 ### Namespaces
 In **C++** it is possible to have multiple *variables*, *functions* and *type names* that use the same name but have different meaning to al of them, how is that possible?
 It's actually very simple, the variable's value is relative to a namespace.